 The NHS Cervical Screening Programme guidelines for new sample takers sets out the minimum content of training required.
 The certificate level course consists of 2 days of theory which is delivered at our training centre in Belfast.
 This course equips the applicant with the requisite knowledge and skills to carry out cervical cytology screening competently.

-The course content includes: anatomy and physiology of female reproductive system; introduction to cervical screening - virology & cytology; The NHS Cervical Screening Programme (NHSCSP); Human Papilloma Virus: role of the cervical screening advisers; practical aspects of taking cervical specimens for screening; building a therapeutic relationship; sexual health history taking; liquid based cytology; informed consent; local and national guidelines; anatomical and pathophysiological abnormalities and their management: management of abnormal.
+The course content includes: anatomy and physiology of female reproductive system; introduction to cervical screening - virology & cytology; The NHS Cervical Screening Programme (NHSCSP); Human Papilloma Virus: role of the cervical screening advisers; practical aspects of taking cervical specimens for screening; building a therapeutic relationship; sexual health history taking; liquid based cytology; informed consent; local and national guidelines; anatomical and pathophysiological abnormalities and their management: management of abnormal smears.

 - Recognise and evaluate own role in undertaking a cervical cytology sample as part of the national screening programme in accordance with national and locally agreed guidelines.